PriME: Privacy-aware Membership profile Estimation in networks: Discussion

 Additionally, considering other forms of privacy, such as central differential privacy and investigating the information-theoretic lower bounds required to consistently detect underlying community structures under various privacy constraints are compelling directions for research.
 Moreover, establishing lower bounds for the risk associated with estimating community labels, particularly in scenarios where labels are not mixed, would significantly enhance our understanding of privacy-preserving mechanisms in network analysis.

-In conclusion, the introduction of PriME represents a landmark in the ongoing evolution of privacy-aware community detection.
-By addressing previously unexplored challenges within mixed membership models under strict privacy considerations, our work not only lays a solid foundation for future research but also emphasizes the broad applicability of privacy-centered methodologies in addressing complex data analysis challenges across various domains.
+In conclusion, the introduction of PriME represents a significant contribution to the ongoing evolution of privacy-aware community detection.
+By addressing previously unexplored challenges in mixed membership models under strict local differential privacy constraints, our work lays a solid foundation for future research in understanding the cost of enforcing privacy constraints under a mathematically rigorous framework for complex data analysis problems involving relational data represented through random networks.